Chart Color Schemes

 Eleebana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Eleebana, as per the latest Census, 89.5% of dwellings were houses, with the remaining 10.5% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro NSW's figures of 82.4% houses and 17.6% other dwellings.
-Home ownership in Eleebana stood at 50.3%, with mortgaged properties making up 39.7% and rented dwellings accounting for 10.0%.
-The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's average of $2,000.
-The median weekly rent in Eleebana was $495, compared to Non-Metro NSW's figure of $370.
-Nationally, Eleebana's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Eleebana's dwelling structures, as per the latest Census, consisted of 89.5% houses and 10.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
+Home ownership in Eleebana stood at 50.3%, with mortgaged dwellings at 39.7% and rented ones at 10.0%.
+The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $2,000.
+The median weekly rent in Eleebana was $495, compared to Non-Metro NSW's $370.
+Nationally, Eleebana's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing